No rescue too big, no hero too small

 - Hot Shot's appearance here is much different than in Transformers: Prime.
 Prime!Hot Shot was an amalgamation of every prior incarnation, while RBA!Hot Shot is near-exclusively influenced from Armada!Hot Shot.

 - The show itself features Optimus Prime, Bumblebee and Grimlock in their Transformers: Cyberverse designs and introduces some concepts from the same show, like the Cybertronian sport Cube.
-Its predecessor was shown to be in the neighborhood of Transformers: Prime and its sequel, and we already know Cyberverse is in a different continuity family, so we'll see how this goes.
+Bear in mind that its predecessor was shown to be in the neighborhood of Transformers: Prime and its sequel, and we already know Cyberverse is in a different continuity family.

 - Continuity Lockout: It is necessary to watch Transformers: Rescue Bots in order to understand this series.